-In addition, AHFA may in its sole discretion require the applicant to provide advance or additional deposits, and to increase or replenish such deposits, in amounts sufficient to cover all third-party costs that AHFA reasonably anticipates incurring under this paragraph.
+In addition, AHFA may require the applicant to provide advance or additional deposits, and to increase or replenish such deposits, in amounts sufficient to cover all third-party costs that AHFA reasonably anticipates incurring under this paragraph.
 These amounts must be paid by applicant within ten (10) business days of the invoice date.